profsmith89/ctps/_sources/chap12.md

 print(f'a = {aa}\nc = {cc}\nw = {ww}')
 ```

 What do you think now about recursion as a way of expressing a problem's implementation?
 As you can see, it works extremely well for problems that are amenable to divide-and-conquer solutions.
-Interestingly, a large number of problems in math and nature are neatly expressed in recursive formulations because we can solve them with *induction*, which is what we saw in our recursive solution to factorial.
+Interestingly, many problems in math and nature are neatly expressed in recursive formulations because we can solve them with *induction*, which is what we saw in our recursive solution to factorial.

 ## Beckett's challenge